DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Methods

 Since a PCA embedding scales linearly with the original data scale, while a $t$-SNE embedding does not, we rescale $\widetilde{Y}$ to match the scale of $Y$ during each gradient-descent iteration by computing a scalar $\alpha$

 This scaling encourages the reference embedding to match the current scale of the $t$-SNE embedding during optimization, making the global and local objectives more compatible.
-Note that $\alpha$ was treated as a constant on each gradient descent iteration.
+Note that $\alpha$ was treated as a constant in each gradient descent iteration.
+We discuss alternative scaling options in Appendix~\ref{sec:scaling}.

 The first term of \autoref{obj} enforces the preservation of local structure in the embedding by minimizing the $t$-SNE loss (\autoref{tsne_obj}), while the regularization term ensures the preservation of global structure by encouraging the embedding to resemble the (scaled) PCA embedding $\widetilde{Y}$.
 This setup allows for local adjustments by the $t$-SNE loss, while the quadratic penalty prevents large deviations that would distort the global layout.
 The regularization strength $\lambda$ controls the impact of the PCA embedding on the final embedding, thereby enabling a trade-off between local and global structure preservation.
-For $\lambda = 0$, DREAMS produces a standard $t$-SNE embedding, while for $\lambda= 1$, it outputs the standard PCA embedding.
-Empirically, we found $\lambda=0.1$ to be a suitable value for combining the individual strengths of global structure preservation of PCA with the local structure preservation of $t$-SNE without substantially compromising either aspect.
+For $\lambda = 0$, DREAMS produces a standard $t$-SNE embedding since the loss term (\autoref{obj}) reduces to the $t$-SNE objective.
+In the other limiting case of regularization strength $\lambda= 1$, the objective becomes the regularizer without the $t$-SNE loss whose optimum is a (scaled) PCA embedding.
+For intermediate $\lambda \in (0,1)$ the objective is a weighted mean between the $t$-SNE objective and the regularizer.
+Empirically, we found $\lambda=0.15$ to be a suitable value for combining the individual strengths of global structure preservation of PCA with the local structure preservation of $t$-SNE, without substantially compromising either aspect.

-This framework is not limited to using the PCA embedding as $\widetilde{Y}$.
-Depending on the characteristics of the dataset, other methods with a good global structure preservation, such as MDS, can also be used as an effective choice for $\widetilde{Y}$.
-We will call the version of DREAMS that regularizes using the SQuadMDS embedding as DREAMS-MDS.
+This framework is not limited to using the PCA embedding as the global reference embedding $\widetilde{Y}$.
+Depending on the characteristics of the dataset, other methods with good global structure preservation, such as MDS, can also be used as an effective choice for $\widetilde{Y}$.
+We will refer to the version of DREAMS that uses the SQuadMDS embedding for regularization as DREAMS-MDS.
 By default, we use PCA instead of MDS because PCA is faster and is inherently interpretable due to its linearity.